aigic8/corn/docs/README.md

 - [ ] Add support for multi-step docker image
 - [ ] Add docs and clean the github page
 - [ ] Test Discord Notification system
-- [ ] Fix the bug with quoted args in function `SeperateArgsFromCommand`
+- [x] Fix the bug with quoted args in function `SeperateArgsFromCommand`
-- [ ] Notify the user on failure before command running
+- [x] Notify the user on failure before command running
 - [ ] Add Emojis to notifications
+- [ ] In config get all the paths relative to the config file
+- [ ] Add an CLI option to validate the config file
+- [ ] Add comments to config options
+- [ ] Test retry count
+- [ ] Test multiline commands using SSH